fmhy/edit/UnsafeSites.md

 * Never include a URL, just the name of the site / software, and the reason you feel people should avoid it.

-* Note that our goal is to track things that should be avoided but still get often recommended, such as ThePirateBay.

 ***

 [Wayback Machine Links](https://rentry.co/ue9qk)